Geneseng/genesengBlog/inst/Make_ML_models_in_production_with_Docker/README.md

 than Virtual Machines.
 </p>
 <p color="#64677F">
-Nowadays, Docker is become the corner stone of many IT pratices like
+Nowadays, Docker is become the cornerstone of many IT pratices like
 <a href = "https://geneseng.com/introduction_to_devops_methodology/">
 devOps </a> or MLOps allowing continuous integration and deployment.
 An ecosystem has emerged around Docker and composed of numerous tools